Lichborne-AC/LevelsyncUI/README.md

 # LevelSyncUI

-A World of Warcraft addon (WotLK 3.3.5a) that provides a graphical UI for [mod-levelsync](https://github.com/azerothcore/mod-levelsync) on AzerothCore private servers.
+A World of Warcraft addon (WotLK 3.3.5a, Azerothcore) that provides a graphical UI for [mod-levelsync](https://github.com/azerothcore/mod-levelsync).

 ## Overview